oetiker/sourcey-buildpack/README.md

    If you re-deploy the same app again, without changing `SourceyBuild3rdParty.sh`.
 The content of the `$CACHE_DIR` will be used in stead of rebuilding everything.

-To make live a bit simpler still, Sourcey provides a bunch of helper functions which simplify the build process.
+To make live a bit simpler still, Sourcey provides a bunch of helper functions:

 ### `buildAuto <url> [options]`